clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot-restore-bl.rst

-.. _multi-boot-reset-bl:
+.. _multi-boot-restore-bl:

-Recover the Clear Linux boot loader
+Restore the Clear Linux boot loader
 ***********************************

 The installation of a new operating system or an upgrade of an existing